 The myriad of counseling approaches, styles, and specialties are undoubtedly confusing.

-With this article, we will guide the reader through more than 12 popular counseling approaches.
-Consideration of specific challenges and disorders (i.e., trauma, depression, and anxiety) and client populations (i.e., couples and students) will also be included.
+With this article, we will guide you through more than 12 popular counseling approaches and consider specific challenges, disorders (e.g., trauma, depression, and anxiety), and client populations (e.g., couples and students).

-By highlighting these important areas, it is the hope that readers will find themselves more informed and prepared to find the right type of counseling approach to contribute to a more balanced, peaceful, and contented life.
+By highlighting these important areas, we hope you will find yourself more informed and prepared to find the right type of counseling approach to contribute to a more balanced, peaceful, and contented life.

-A counselor’s approach is a reflection of his/her training and coaching philosophy.
+A counselor’s approach is a reflection of their training and coaching philosophy.

-For example, a person trained in behaviorism will view a client’s behavior as a function of reward and punishment systems.
-The Behavioral Counselor will primarily focus on how behavior is impacted by environmental factors, as opposed to thoughts or unconscious motivations.
+For example, a therapist trained in behaviorism will view a client’s behavior as a function of reward and punishment systems.
+Behavioral counselors primarily focus on how behavior is impacted by environmental factors, as opposed to thoughts or unconscious motivations.

 Counseling approaches and coaching styles also are differentiated by how therapists interact with clients.
-For example, Client-centered Counselors tend to focus on a client’s innate goodness and to use a nondirective style of interaction.
+For example, client-centered counselors tend to focus on a client’s innate goodness and use a nondirective style of interaction.

 12 Most Common Approaches